quattromani/childrenssafetyimmobilizer/index.md

 ---

-## How is it multifunctional?
-The "Q" Pediatric Position Holder (immobilizer) is a multifunctional solution to provide immobilization for the following procedures, including:
+The Q Pediatric Position Holder is a multifunctional solution to hold the child immobile for the following procedures, including:

 -	Lancing abscesses
 -	Repairing lacerations